angular/protractor/docs/frameworks.md

 Choosing a Framework
 ====================

-Protractor supports four behavior driven development (BDD) test frameworks: Jasmine 1.3, Jasmine 2.0, Mocha, and Cucumber.
+Protractor supports three behavior driven development (BDD) test frameworks: Jasmine, Mocha, and Cucumber.
 These frameworks are based on JavaScript and Node.js and provide the syntax, scaffolding, and reporting tools you will use to write and manage your tests.

 Using Jasmine
 -------------

-Currently, Jasmine Versions 1.3 and 2.0 are supported.
-Jasmine 1.3 is the default test framework and is available for use when you install Protractor.
-However, we're in the process of upgrading to Jasmine 2.0, and will deprecate support for 1.3 in the future.
+Currently, Jasmine Version 2.x is supported and the default test framework when you install Protractor.
 For more information about Jasmine, see the [Jasmine GitHub site](http://jasmine.github.io/).
-For more information regarding how to upgrade to Jasmine 2.0 from 1.3, see the [Jasmine upgrade guide](/docs/jasmine-upgrade.md).
+For more information regarding how to upgrade to Jasmine 2.x from 1.3, see the [Jasmine upgrade guide](/docs/jasmine-upgrade.md).

 Using Mocha